 CGI Finance launches Libersea offer

 Société Générale's leasing subsidiary, CGI Finance, is launching a new product dedicated to yachting.
-The Libersea offer, proposed with the partner motor boat brands, is a LOA (Lease with Purchase Option) system with a 3, 4 or 5 year take-back commitment by the dealer.
-The repurchase is between 30 and 60% of the sale price.
-Monthly payments include engine maintenance, insurance and financing.
-The offer is limited to single-engine outboard units, worth less than 100,000 euros, with Yamaha, Mercury and Suzuki brands.
+The Libersea offer, proposed with partner motorboat brands, is a LOA (Lease with Purchase Option) system with a 3, 4 or 5 year take-back commitment by the dealer.
+The buy-back is between 30 and 60% of the sale price.
+The monthly payments include engine maintenance, insurance and financing.
+The offer is limited to single-engine outboard units under ?100,000 with Yamaha, Mercury and Suzuki brands.

 Reduce boat rentals

 CGI Finance's primary objective is to reach new customers with lower rates, inspired by its automotive business.
-"Today, the offer in the boating industry is for 10 to 15 years, but 60% of boaters sell their LOA before the end, often to change boats at the same dealer or at another one.
-We've taken inspiration from the behaviour in the car by reducing the duration and with Libersea, we can reduce the monthly payments by 30 to 40%," says Eddy Pazalja, director of the boat business at CGI Finance.
+"Today, the offer in the boating sector is for periods of 10 to 15 years, but 60% of boaters sell their LOA before the end, often to change boats at the same or another dealer.
+We've taken our inspiration from the behaviour in the car industry by reducing the duration and with Libersea, we can reduce the monthly payments by 30 to 40%," says Eddy Pazalja, Director of Boat Business at CGI Finance.